 One of my favorite brownie recipes is for brownies made with mini marshmallows.
 You fold the marshmallows into the batter, where they melt and leave behind little pockets of chewiness.
 Recently I found similar recipe for Marshmallow Fluff Brownies, where instead of folding in marshmallows, you add Marshmallow Fluff to the brownie batter.

-The Marshmallow Fluff Brownies seem a little richer and fudgier than the brownies made with marshmallows.
+The brownies made with Fluff seem a little richer and fudgier than the brownies made with marshmallows.
 The Fluff adds some bulk, but it also changes the texture a bit and keeps the brownies soft.
 I’ll definitely make these again when I have some Marshmallow Fluff (or Marshmallow Creme) around.
 Speaking of which, I used homemade Marshmallow Fluff from Gemma’s Bigger Bolder Baking.
-If you ever find yourself in a homemade Marshmallow Fluff recipe, Gemma’s is a good one.
+If you ever find yourself in need of a homemade Marshmallow Fluff recipe, Gemma’s is a good one.

 Marshmallow Fluff Brownies